Multi-drive servers and NAS / SAN systems

 How many failed drives can RAID 5 and RAID 6 tolerate?

-Does the drive order matter?
+Does drive order matter?

 Do you support Synology SHR, mdadm, ZFS, VMFS, XFS, NTFS, etc.?